 The summer months are glorious, but we are all also so busy enjoying life beyond our kitchen that it kinda makes it hard to want to make any meals.
 Easy + fast no-cook meals are queen from late May ➡️ late August.

-For those summer salads and fresh cut veggies, I like to keep an array of dips and dressings to pump of the flavor and keep me loving my veggies.
-This Green Goddess Dip is the latest to grace the selves of my fridge and its 💯 sure to dazzle you as well!
+For those summer salads and fresh cut veggies, I like to keep an array of dips and dressings to pump up the flavor and keep me loving my veggies.
+This Green Goddess Dip is the latest to grace the shelves of my fridge and its 💯 sure to dazzle you as well!

 Why this Green Goddess Dip is edible magic

 - It comes together in 5 minutes!
 For reals.
 Just throw everything into your blender or handy dandy food processor.
-Whir it up and your are ready for dunking.
+Whirl it up and your are ready for dunking.

 - No cooking is required.
-Its is hot enough in the summer, so who wants to turn on their stoves?
+It’s hot enough in the summer, so who wants to turn on their stoves?
 Not me!
-This green goddess dip is a great way to bring flavor to a simple meal that doesn’t add heat to your house.
+This Green Goddess Dip is a great way to bring flavor to a simple meal that doesn’t add heat to your house.

 - It is a great use of those summer herbs that you have more of than you know what to do with.
 If you have a garden, you probably have more herbs than you know what to do with.
 Or your father/neighbor/best friend/coworker has a garden and is trying to share their bounty because they have run out of ideas about how to eat everything.
 Or it is a great way to use up herbs that you bought for other summer recipes that you don’t want to see go to waste.

 Need dairy-free?
 You can use a dairy-free unsweetened, plain yogurt instead.
-I would suggest a cashew or soy yogurt verse coconut, as coconut carries a strong flavor that would not jive with the herbs in this green goddess dip.
+I would suggest a cashew or soy yogurt versus coconut, as coconut carries a strong flavor that would not jive with the herbs in this Green Goddess Dip.
 Another option is to replace the yogurt with mayonnaise.

 To thin the dip out and use as a dressing, blend in a tablespoon of water at a time until your desired consistency is reached.